Spillover of the Syrian civil war: Lebanon vs. IS and al-Nusra Front

 From 2–5 August 2014, the Lebanese Army clashed with Syrian gunmen in the town of Arsal, which left over a hundred soldiers on both sides dead.

 On 21 August 2014, the al-Nusra Front invaded Lebanon near Arsal and the Bekaa Valley town of Al-Fakiha.
 Following a battle between them and Hezbollah, seven Hezbollah fighters and 32 Syrian terrorists died in clashes around the Syrian village of Nahleh, just over the border from Arsal.

 Dozens of hostages were taken back to Syria during the battle of Arsal.
 After fruitless negotiations, the Lebanese cabinet voted to authorize the army to invade Syria to free them on 4 September 2014, something that they have yet to do.
 There was another attempted invasion of Lebanon by a joint IS-Nusra force in early October, which was beaten back by Hezbullah, and in January 2015.

 In December 2015, after over a year and a half in captivity, Lebanese troops held prisoner by Al Nusra were exchanged for prisoners held in Lebanon.

 Hezbollah vs. IS

 In June 2015, the Hezbollah claimed that it was in the midst of a major battle with IS, which it claimed had invaded Lebanon and seized territory.

 Turkey

 With a thousand-mile border with Syria and Iraq, there have been a number of incidents involving this nation with various factions in the conflicts south of the border.

 Syrian–Turkish border clashes

-Openly supporting the overthrow of Bashar al-Assad Turkey permitted the establishment of a "jihadist highway" where rebels of all stripes, including ISIL, were permitted to cross both supplies and personnel South of the border.
+Openly supporting the overthrow of Bashar al-Assad Turkey permitted the establishment of a "jihadist highway" where various rebels, including the Islamic State, were permitted to cross both supplies and personnel South of the border.
 There were various incidents including the shooting down of a Turkish Air Force jet by Syria which killed the 2 pilots and also the shooting down of a Syrian Air Force jet by Turkey, and a February 2015 raid by the Turkish army to evacuate a tiny exclave in Syria.